rabbitmq/rabbitmq-website/tutorials/tutorial-two-go-stream.md

 It uses variables to output the offsets of the first and last received messages at the end of the program.

 The consumer stops when it receives the marker message: it assigns the offset to a variable, closes the consumer, and sends `true` to a channel.
-Like for the sender, the channel tells the program when to move on when the consumer is done with its job.
+Like for the sender, the channel tells the program to move on when the consumer is done with its job.

 ```go
 var firstOffset int64 = -1